jappeace/jappeaceApplication/content/zurich-hack-2022-denotational-design-and-agda.md

 Addition or multiplication should be the same for our chip, as it is in natural numbers.

-To start with talking about proves, we've to have a design and implementation to proof correctness for.
+To start talking about proves, we need a design and implementation to proof correctness for.
 In our case this was a chip design in Agda.
-This Adder[^addition-chip] is something we settled on after several iterations of design, but I'm cutting that part out for brevity:[^in-zurich-hack]
+This Adder[^addition-chip] is something we settled upon after several iterations of design, but I'm cutting that part out for brevity:[^in-zurich-hack]

 [^in-zurich-hack]: In zurich hack we sortoff started out in a classroom with just random ideas.